 Ready or not, spring has sprung and menus, they are a-changin’, reflecting mother nature’s blooming bounty.

-We’ve rounded up some noteworthy new dishes in the San Francisco.
-Here’s what you need to check out this spring.
+We’ve rounded up some noteworthy new dishes in the Nation's capital.
+Here is what you need to check out this spring.

 HazelAt Hazel, a Bib Gourmand designee in the ever-bustling Shaw neighborhood, executive chef/owner Rob Rubba brings forth the spring season to diner’s delight via his globally-inspired collection of small plates.
 Now on the menu: asparagus with soft-poached egg, smoked tofu and grilled onion vinaigrette; confit rabbit-Waldorf with toasted English muffin, hazelnuts and grilled gem lettuce; and fava bean falafel with fennel jam, jalapeño and black sesame yogurt (pictured below).

 Fiola MareExecutive chef Anton Bolling has revamped his menu at the Trabocchi duo’s waterfront seafood restaurant in Georgetown.
 This season’s additions include a spring garden salad of baby gem lettuces, spring vegetables, leek panna cotta and almonds; milk-poached French white asparagus with sea urchin aioli, nasturtium and Sicilian olive oil; and tonnarelli pasta with rabbit ragu, blonde morel mushrooms, colatura (an Italian fish sauce) and Pecorino cheese.

 As for main entrées, diners will delight in the grilled Norwegian salmon with spring vegetables, dandelion greens and citronette, which is available for lunch.